niksyakir/Teaching-Strategy-Support-System/README.md

 # Teaching Strategy Support System 🏫

 ### 🎓 Project Overview
-A web-based platform developed to support a PhD research case study.
-The system is designed to assist educators in identifying and implementing effective teaching strategies based on specific classroom scenarios.
+A dynamic web-based platform developed as part of a **Human-Computer Interaction (HCI)** course project at Universiti Malaya.
+This system was designed to support a PhD research case study by helping educators identify and implement effective teaching strategies tailored to specific classroom scenarios and student needs.

 ### 🌟 Key Features
-- **Strategy Recommendation:** Logic-based matching of teaching methods to student needs.
+- **Strategy Recommendation Engine:** A logic-based system that matches pedagogical methods to specific classroom challenges.
-- **Resource Repository:** Centralized database of pedagogical materials.
-- **Responsive UI:** Clean, user-friendly interface built with [Insert Tech: e.g., HTML/CSS or Bootstrap].
+- **Digital Resource Repository:** A centralized hub for accessing teaching materials and research-backed instructional guides.
+- **User-Centric Interface:** Designed with high accessibility standards to ensure ease of use for academic staff with varying levels of technical proficiency.

 ### 🛠 Tech Stack
-- **Frontend:** [e.g., HTML5, CSS3, JavaScript]
+- **Frontend:** HTML5, CSS3 (Custom Stylesheets)
-- **Backend:** [e.g., PHP or Python]
-- **Research Collaboration:** Developed in partnership with a PhD candidate to fulfill specific data collection and instructional requirements.
+- **Backend:** **PHP** (Server-side logic for data processing and strategy delivery)
+- **Scripting:** JavaScript (ES6+) for UI interactivity and client-side validation
+- **Design:** Human-Computer Interaction (HCI) principles, focusing on usability and heuristic evaluation.

 ### 📸 Screenshots
 <img width="1918" height="1017" alt="hci" src="https://github.com/user-attachments/assets/bdc254f5-f66d-410f-92de-eaef0f83f187" />

 ### 📝 My Contribution
+- Full-Stack Development: Built the frontend architecture and integrated PHP backend logic to process user inputs and deliver dynamic pedagogical recommendations.
+- Logic Design: Translated qualitative PhD research requirements into a structured branching logic system using PHP and JavaScript.
+- HCI Application: Applied design principles to ensure a low learning curve for users, verified through iterative testing and layout refinement.
-- Developed the frontend architecture to ensure ease of use for non-technical educators.
+- Project Organization: Restructured the initial codebase into a professional directory format to ensure maintainability and ease of deployment.
-- Collaborated with the researcher to translate pedagogical requirements into functional software features.